intel-iot-devkit/how-to-code-samples/field-data-reporter/cpp/README.md

-﻿# Field data recorder in C++
+﻿# Field data reporter in C++

 ## Introduction

-This wrist field data recorder application is part of a series of how-to Intel IoT code sample exercises using the Intel® IoT Developer Kit, Intel® Edison board, cloud platforms, APIs, and other technologies.
+This wrist field data reporter application is part of a series of how-to Intel IoT code sample exercises using the Intel® IoT Developer Kit, Intel® Edison board, cloud platforms, APIs, and other technologies.

 From this exercise, developers will learn how to: